mynssemM/mynssemM/README.md

-# Hi there, I'm [Your Name] 👋
+# Hi there, I'm Mynssem 👋

-I'm a passionate PHP developer and [any additional roles or technologies you want to highlight].
+I'm a passionate PHP developer.
 Welcome to my GitHub profile! 🚀

-- 🔭 I’m currently working on [current project or focus]
+- 🔭 I’m currently working Currently, I'm not involved in any specific projects.
-- 🌱 I’m currently learning [current technology or skill you're improving]
+- 🌱 I’m currently learning PHP
-- 👯 I’m looking to collaborate on [projects or initiatives you're interested in]
+- 👯 I’m looking to collaborate on projects
-- 💬 Ask me about [topics you're knowledgeable about]
+- 💬 Ask me about PHP
-- 📫 How to reach me: [your.email@example.com]
+- 📫 How to reach me: gabrielmynssem.e@gmail.com
-- 😄 Pronouns: [he/him, she/her, they/them]

 ## Connect with Me